isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Programmes.md

 <p>Math and Science Fiesta is carried out in Term 3 every year.
 It aims to
 be an engaging platform for pupils to develop the joy of learning mathematics and also, to see the relevance of mathematics in their daily lives.
-There are many exciting activities and competitions organised for the pupils.
+There are many exciting activities and competitions organized for the pupils.
 Pupils have to apply their problem solving skills while being engaged in fun and meaningful tasks.
 They can look forward to be awarded attractive prizes and tokens for their participations.</p>